mikemwang/arch-config/README.md

 update: this doesn't work. encountered the same problem as with i3 on ldm. give up on this for now

 ## neovim
+create the ~/.config/nvim/ dir remember to pip install neovim

 # todos
  - commit the alacritty config